lukeolson13/capstone/README.md

 <img src="/images/clust_color_map.png" width="30%">
 </p>

-As you can see, the new model lowered the RMSE of each cluster, resulting in an overall 42% reduction in RMSE.
-The first cluster was a bit more difficult to model due to high variance in the shrink values.
+As you can see, the new model lowered the RMSE of each cluster, resulting in an overall 27% reduction in RMSE.

 ### Store Forecasting ###